18F/before-you-ship/pages/static-security-analysis.md

 ### Dependency analysis

 [Gemnasium](https://gemnasium.com) provides dependency scanning for all our supported languages.
 The CLI tool requires a higher tier account then we currently have, but you can currently use their web version using the 18F account.
-You can get account details by asking in #______
+You can get account details by asking in #devops or filing an issue in the [devops repo](https://github.com/18F/DevOps)

 ### Static code analysis